 “We’ve had some great success stories at Port of Brisbane, the Department of Defence’s Air 7000 project in Adelaide, and at the Nyrstar Smelter at Port Pirie,” said Clifford.

 The Port of Brisbane awarded the McMahon Services Queensland team with the contract to replace 600m of dilapidated rail at Wharf 8, with significant technical elements of the works being supported by Ballestrin.
-The project is ongoing and on track to be completed over a period of six and half days across five mini-shutdowns.
+The project is ongoing and on track to be completed over a period of approximately six days across five mini-shutdowns.

 “The Port of Brisbane deliberately timed shutdowns to minimise impact on port operations and were grateful for our ability to delivery within these constraints,” said Clifford.
 “The positive outcome here may result in additional opportunities for Ballestrin on site.”

-Meanwhile, on the Adelaide’s Air 7000 project located at RAAF Edinburgh in Northern Adelaide, Ballestrin are successfully delivering 12,000m2 of exposed aggregate pavements for the non-airside portion of the works, along with other concrete elements including for workshops and roads.
+Meanwhile, on the Air 7000 project located at RAAF Edinburgh in Northern Adelaide, Ballestrin are successfully delivering 12,000m2 of exposed aggregate pavements for the non-airside portion of the works, along with other concrete elements including workshops and roads.